Prospect New Orleans: Prospect.2

+Prospect.3

 "Prospect.3.
 Notes for Now" took place October 2014 - January 2015 Artists included Los Angeles artist Joe Ray (USA, b.
 1944), who was born in Alexandria, Louisiana and his paintings were on view at the Contemporary Arts Center in New Orleans in 2014.

+Prospect.4

 Prospect.4, was on view November 2017 - February 2018 and included 73 artists in 17 venues and included Rashid Johnson, Hank Willis Thomas, and Njideka Akunyili Crosby.